sevaa/dwex/README.md

 On the most basic level, the debug information in a compiled file is an array of *compilation units* (CUs).
 Each CU contains a tree of data items called *Debugging Information Entries* (DIEs).
 Each DIE has a title called *tag*, and contains a name-value dictionary called *attributes*.
 Each CU has exactly one root DIE, and the rest of the DIEs are in its subtree.

+The UI of DWARF Explorer was meant for eyeballing that data structure:

+![dwex](https://user-images.githubusercontent.com/5807738/77756810-510ad300-7006-11ea-8d97-b7c109d050b1.png)

+The left hand tree displays the DIEs, with CU root DIEs on the top level.
+Expand the tree and click on DIEs to see their attributes.
+DIE attributes that have a substructure or point at larger data structures are clickable.

 DIEs generally correspond to source level entities in the program - variables, functions, classes, members, methods, etc. The DIE tag tells you which one is it.
 The exact way the compiler builds a DIE tree to describe the program varies between source languages, compiler versions, target platforms and architectures.
 The official home of the DWARF spec is at [dwarfstd.org](http://dwarfstd.org/), but there's considerable leeway for implementations to improvise upon.
 On top of that, the DWARF spec contains explicit extension points for compiler vendors to tap into.

 DIE attribute values are relatively small scalars - integers, strings, sometimes short byte arrays.
 However, they sometimes refer at larger data structures.
 Physically, it's an integer, but logically, it's a pointer to some data elsewhere.
 Also, DIE attribute values may contain references to other DIEs - for example, a DIE for a variable would contain a reference to a DIE that describes its datatype.

-The UI of DWARF Explorer was meant for eyeballing that data structure:

-![dwex](https://user-images.githubusercontent.com/5807738/77756810-510ad300-7006-11ea-8d97-b7c109d050b1.png)

-The left hand tree displays the DIEs, with CU root DIEs on the top level.
-Expand the tree and click on DIEs to see their attributes.
-DIE attributes that have a substructure or point at larger data structures are clickable.
 DIE attributes that contain references to other DIEs are rendered in blue; the link can be followed by a double-click or a Ctrl+Enter.
-To come back to the original DIE, use Navigate/Back or an appropriate keyboard shortcut (those vary between operating systems).
+To come back to the original DIE, use Navigate/Back or an appropriate keyboard shortcut (Alt-Left on Windows and Linux, Ctrl-[ on Mac).

 In DWARF, tag and attribute names are prefixed with `DW_TAG_` and `DW_AT_`, respectively.
 DWARF Explorer elides those by default to reduce visual clutter.
 Use `View/DWARF prefix` in the menu to bring them back.